jochenalt/Pentapod-Design/docs/Construction.md

 Before starting the construction; I started with an openGL simulation of the gait, to play around with the number of legs.
-This is the pentapod with 7 legs, it seemed to be too crowded to me.
+This is the pentapod with 7 legs, it seemed to be too crowded to me, and would not be cheap either.
 <img src="../videos/Pentapod-7-legs-vs-5legs.gif"/>

-But 7 legs is really a lot, and would not be cheap either.

-When I came up with the idea of not adding but removing a leg, I had in mind a design with very thin leg with 5 thigh gaps, and no wires crossing the joints.
+When I came up with the idea of not adding but removing a leg, I had in mind a design with very thin legs with thigh gaps, and no wires crossing the joints.
 The servo motors should be hidden, even in the axially turning knee, where it might be difficult to place a cuboid shaped servo.

 I startet with this construction which I liked very much, it is very lean and creepy:
 <img  src="../images/IMG_20170915_174835.jpg"/>